Home » Military Discounts for Active Duty, Guard, Reserve, Families » Free Starbucks Coffee for Veterans & Military on Veterans Day

 But it’s not just about free coffee.
 They’ll also be helping charities that help veterans.

-At Team RWB, their mission is “to enrich the lives of America’s veterans by connecting them to their community through physical and social activity.”
+The Team RWB mission is “to enrich the lives of America’s veterans by connecting them to their community through physical and social activity.”
 To help the nation’s 250,000 service members who transition each year, Team RWB seeks to help with a myriad of issues ranging from isolation, weight gain, lack of purpose, and other health issues.

 Their local chapters deliver consistent and inclusive opportunities for veterans and the community to connect through physical and social activity.
 They regularly host: